-- provide an audit opinion on the accounting statements; - review the Council's arrangements to secure economy, efficiency and effectiveness in its use of resources; and - issue a certificate confirming that I have completed the audit of the accounts.
+- provide an audit opinion on the accounting statements; - review the Council's arrangements to secure economy, efficiency and effectiveness in its use of resources; and - issue a certificate confirming that we have completed the audit of the accounts.

 Local authorities in Wales prepare their accounting statements in accordance with the requirements of the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom.
 This Code is based on International Financial Reporting Standards.

-I issued an unqualified audit opinion on the financial statements confirming they present a true and fair view of the Council's financial position and transactions on 28 September 2017.
-My report is contained within the Statement of Accounts.
-The key matters arising from the accounts audit were reported to members of the Audit and Governance Committee in my Audit of Financial Statements report on the 25 September 2017.
+On 19 July 2017 we issued an unqualified audit opinion on the accounting statements confirming that they present a true and fair view of the Council's and the Pension Fund's financial position and transactions.
+Our report is contained within the Statement of Accounts.
+The key matters arising from the accounts audit were reported to members of the Audit Committee in our Audit of Financial Statements report on the 5 July 2017.